vine77/web-101/README.md

     * **Note**: the server will only keep running as long as that Terminal window is open or until you press `control-c`

-6. Open `http://localhost:4200` in Chrome to see the Ember app live
+7. Open `http://localhost:4200` in web browser to see the Ember app live
-7. Open the application template in Sublime Text, located at `app/templates/application.hbs`
+8. Open the application template in Sublime Text, located at `app/templates/application.hbs`
-8. Replace "Welcome to Ember.js" with something like "Hello world!" and save the file
+9. Replace "Welcome to Ember.js" with something like "Hello world!" and save the file
-9. Go back to your web browser and notice that the page has been automatically reloaded with your changes since the Ember server noticed that you saved the file
+10. Go back to your web browser and notice that the page has been automatically reloaded with your changes since the Ember server noticed that you saved the file
-10. Open the CSS file located at `app/styles/app.css` and add `* { color: green; }` to change all color green
+11. Open the CSS file located at `app/styles/app.css` and add something like `* { color: green; }` to change all color green
-11. Congratulations on creating your first web application!
+12. Congratulations on creating your first web application!
 Feel free to play around with putting more HTML in `app/templates/application.hbs` and more CSS in `app/styles/app.css`
-12. To double check what files you modified, run:
+13. To double check what files you modified, run:

     ```
     git status
     ```

-13. To see the modified lines of code, run:
+14. To see the modified lines of code, run:

     ```
     git diff
     ```

-14. Tell git which files you want to save:
+15. Tell git which files you want to save (we'll save any changes in the app directory):

     ```
     git add app
     ```

-    * **Note**: This is called "staging" files
+    * **Note**: People often phrase this step as "staging" files, as in adding them to a staging area where they are on deck to be committed to the repository.

-15. Save these files by committing them to the repository, with a message:
+16. Save these files by committing them to the repository, with a message:

     ```
     git commit -m "Modified application"
     ```

-16. Check the log of commits in your repository:
+17. Check the log of commits in your repository:

     ```
     git log